Rebases de prótesis

 Some patients are unable to wear ordinary dentures because of tender gums or sore spots.
 Superior Smiles of Memphis may recommend relining the denture with a material that stays pliable for one to two years before needing replacement.
 This material is much less likely to give the patient sore spots than the standard hard reline acrylic.
 Patients experiencing these problems may also consider a more permanent solution of implant retained dentures.

-If dentures have not been serviced in quite some time, a patient’s gums may be red, swollen, or misshapen.
+If dentures have not been serviced in quite some time, a patient’s gums may be red, hinchado, or misshapen.
 This creates problems in taking impressions for a new hard or soft reline and may lead to a denture that would perpetuate the problem.

 A temporary, o palliative (medicated) reline material may be recommended to allow the inflammation to subside.
 This reline makes the denture fit much more tightly, and is usually soft and pliable.
 After a few weeks, the gums return to a more normal state.
 The patient is then ready for his new denture or hard reline.